 Take our asbestos awareness elearning course and get your certificate today.Asbestos Awareness Course

-It's Halloween, and lurking in thousands of buildings is the makings of a health and safety horror story... the hidden killer.
-You can't see it until it's too late.
-Responsible for around 5,000 deaths in the UK each year, the hidden killer waits silently for its next victim.
+It's Halloween, and lurking in thousands of buildings is a health and safety horror story.
+A killer so small you can't see it, so light you can't feel it, and so deadly you can't survive it.
+Killing around 5,000 people in the UK each year, it waits silently for its next victim.
 Don't let it be you.Read Post